-A firm, corporation, partnership, association, unit of local government, public authority, or any other person, organization, group, or governmental entity that is not a State agency, department, or institution that receives, uses, or expends at least \$1.00 but less than \$25,000 in state funds within its fiscal year must file annually with the state agency that disbursed the funds a certification completed by the grantee Board and management stating that the funds were received, used, or expended for the purpose intended, and an accounting of receipts and expenditures of all the state funds.
+A company, corporation, partnership, association, unit of local government, public authority, or any other person, organization, group, or governmental entity that is not a State agency, department, or institution that receives, uses, or expends at least \$25,000 but less than \$500,000 in NC state funds within its fiscal year must file annually with the State agency that disbursed the funds a:

-For purposes of the required report, the grantee's fiscal year is used in determining the amounts received, used, or expended.
-The due date for filing the required report is six months after the grantee organization's year-end, and the accounting must be certified and sworn to by the Treasurer and one other authorizing officer of the grantee.
+- 1. Certification completed by the grantee Board and management stating that the funds were received, used, or expended for the purpose intended; - 2.
+Schedule of Grantee Receipts and Expenditures accounting for those funds;

-This certification is a representation by management and is no t intended to be an independent assessment.
+For the purposes of the required reports, the grantee's fiscal year is used to determine the amounts received, used, or expended.
+The due date for filing the required report is three months after the grantee organization's fiscal year-end, and the accounting must be certified and sworn to by the Treasurer and one other authorized officer of the grantee.
+This certification is a representation by management and is not intended to be an independent assessment.

-The Office of the State Auditor has developed, in coordination with the Office of State Budget and Management and other key state agencies, standard reporting formats, which should be used by all state agencies for meeting reporting requirements outlined in G.S.
-143-6.2 and Title 9, Subchapter 3 of the North Carolina Administrative Code.
-It is the intent of the State Auditor that there be no exceptions to the financial reporting format.
+The Office of the State Auditor has developed, in coordination with the Office of State Budget and Management and other key State agencies, standard reporting formats for meeting the reporting requirements outlined in N.C.G.S.
+Chapter 143C and Title 9, Subchapter 3 of the North Carolina Administrative Code.
+There are no exceptions to using financial reporting formats specified by the State Auditor.
+The Office of State Budget and Management has responsibility for the State Grant Compliance Reporting requirements.